-When a data model is too big to be fully reproduced in UML within in a Product Specification, the Feature Catalogue in combination with specific subsets of the overall UML Application Schema can serve as a substitute to the requirement of full Application Schema being described in the Product Specification.
+When a data model is too big to be fully reproduced in UML within a Product Specification, the Feature Catalogue in combination with specific subsets of the overall UML Application Schema can serve as a substitute to the requirement of full Application Schema being described in the Product Specification.

 Product Specifications that are endorsed by the IHO under the S-1XX numbering system must use the IHO’s Feature Catalogue Builder to ensure compliance to S-100.
 It is possible to create feature catalogues external to the IHO Feature Catalogue Builder (FCB); however, the Feature Catalogue should then be validated against the S-100 Feature Catalogue schema.